syncfusion-content/flutter-docs/Flutter/chart/cartesian-chart-types.md

 ![Dashed line chart](images/cartesian-chart-types/stacked_line_100_dashes.png)

-### Hilo chart
+### HiLO chart
 Hilo Series illustrates the price movements in stock using the high and low values.

-To render a hilo chart, create an instance of [`HiloSeries`](), and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
+To render a hiLo chart, create an instance of [`HiloSeries`](), and add it to the [`series`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/series.html) collection property of [`SfCartesianChart`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/SfCartesianChart.html).
 The following properties are used to customize the appearance:

 * [`color`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/color.html) – Changes the color of the series.
 * [`opacity`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/CartesianSeries/opacity.html) - Controls the transparency of the chart series.